CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/cc-api.md

 ### Authentication

-Clever Cloud API works with an OAuth based authentication.
+Clever Cloud API works with an OAuth1 based authentication.
 First, you need to [create some tokens](https://console.clever-cloud.com/users/me/tokens) in the Clever Cloud console.
-Use these tokens to make an OAuth authentication.
+Use these tokens to make an OAuth1 authentication.

 ### API request links